kosli-dev/cli/docs.kosli.com/content/legacy_ref/v2.10.8/kosli_attest_sonar.md

 ```

-**report a sonarqube attestation for a pull-request about a trail**
+**report a sonarcloud attestation for a pull-request about a trail**

 ```shell
 kosli attest sonar \